Language Translation

 Hiking Trails

 There are a variety of trails to choose from ranging from easy to rugged.
-Hikers are advised to wear hunter orange or other bright clothing while utilizing the trails especially during hunting season.
+Hikers are advised to wear hunter orange or other bright clothing while utilizing the trails, especially during hunting season.
 Check with forest office for status of trails.
 Map .

 • Trail 1 - Rugged 1.0 mile

 Starts at the CCC picnic/playground area and runs northeast to the old observation tower.
-From there, it turns north, and joins Trail 10 for a short distance, then angles off again.
+From there, it turns north, joins Trail 10 for a short distance, and then angles off again.
 The last 1/4 mile traverses a steep slope to a scenic vista.
 Hiking legs and water are recommended.
 Take your time and enjoy the view!
-Allow 1 hour hiking time
+Allow 1 hour of hiking time

 • Trail 2 - Moderately Rugged 1.75 miles

 Leaves from the southeast corner of the CCC picnic/playground area.
 The first climb of the trail rises 360 feet to the top of the highest point in the area: 985 feet above sea level.
-The trail then heads southeast, and winds up and down the ridge.
+The trail then heads southeast and winds up and down the ridge.
 There are some very scenic views of the valley from this trail.
 Stop at the overlook for a view of the valley east of the state forest.
 The remainder of the hike runs through some stands of white oak in the valley bottom and ends at the CCC barn.
-Sturdy hiking boots and water are recommended for this hike; during certain times of year, wet creek crossings are possible.
-Allow 2+ hours hiking time.
+Sturdy hiking boots and water are recommended for this hike; during certain times of the year, wet creek crossings are possible.
+Allow 2+ hours of hiking time.

 • Trail 3 - Moderate 1.0 mile

 Begins behind the CCC barn next to the youth camp.
 The trail runs along a ridge overlooking the campground, and has a beautiful view of the lake, especially during the fall.
 The trail ends at the same place as Trail 2 starts.
 Tennis shoes are adequate for this trail.
-Allow one hour hiking time.
+Allow one hour of hiking time.

 • Trail 4 - Easy 3/4 mile

-It begins next to the gatehouse at the forest office, and contains a wheelchair accessible loop that begins and ends at the gatehouse.
+It begins next to the gatehouse at the forest office and contains a wheelchair-accessible loop that begins and ends at the gatehouse.
 Follow the signs and look for the posts with the black tops and yellow numbers.
 Brochures are available at the gatehouse and the information board by Knob Lake dam.
 Tennis shoes are adequate for this trail.
 Allow 1/2 hour hiking time.

 • Trail 5 - Easy .25 mile

 Lake access fishing trail which runs along the east side of the lake.
-Access is from the dam on the east side, or the northeast corner of the lake.
+Access is from the dam on the east side or the northeast corner of the lake.
 Look for a footbridge as the access point.
 Numerous fishing places are located along the trail.
 Bait and fishing tackle are recommended!

 • Trail 6 - Moderate 1.75 miles